Ford Fox platform: 1983 model year changes

-During the early 1980s, the Fox platform would be involved in major changes to many Ford nameplates.
-In the marketplace, redesigns of the Ford Granada, Ford Thunderbird, and Mercury Cougar had been poorly received by consumers, leading to a collapse in sales for all three nameplates from 1980 to 1982.
-In addition, fuel prices had stabilized to the point where consumers had shifted back to full-size cars, leading the company to postpone its planned discontinuation of the full-size Panther-platform vehicles.
-To rectify the sales collapse and capitalize on the move to full-size vehicles, Ford began a major model shift of many of its best-selling vehicle nameplates in all three divisions.
+During the early 1980s, the Fox platform played a central role involving changes to multiple Ford nameplates.
+The redesigns of the Ford Granada, Ford Thunderbird, and Mercury Cougar (XR7 and sedan) had each fared poorly in the marketplace, leading to a collapse in sales for each nameplate following the 1980 model year.
+In addition, fuel prices had begun to stabilize as the decade had progressed, shifting consumer demand back towards full-size cars; in response, Ford postponed its intended discontinuation of the full-size Panther-platform vehicles (originally slated for 1985-1986).
+To rectify the sales collapse and capitalize on the move back towards full-size lines, Ford commenced a multi-year shift of its best-selling vehicle nameplates in all three divisions.

-For 1981, Lincoln saw the first changes, as the Lincoln Continental was rechristened the Lincoln Town Car; the Lincoln Continental nameplate went on hiatus until it reappeared on a Fox platform mid-size sedan for the 1982 model year (again giving Lincoln a Cadillac Seville competitor).
-To eliminate further duplication, the Continental Mark VI lived out its model cycle and was replaced by the far more contemporary Mark VII for 1984.
+For 1981, Lincoln saw the first changes (largely to eliminate a large degree of model overlap).
+The Lincoln Continental (its primary model line) was rechristened as the Lincoln Town Car, with the Continental becoming a mid-size sedan for 1982 (again competing against the Cadillac Seville).
+After the Mark VI lived out its model cycle, it was replaced by a far more contemporary Continental Mark VII for 1984; both the Mark VII and the Continental shared a wheelbase (but no body panels) with the 1980 Thunderbird.

-For 1983, the Ford and Mercury product ranges saw a number of extensive changes.
-To move its full-size nameplates upmarket, the Ford LTD Crown Victoria and Mercury Grand Marquis became the sole full-size sedans, while the LTD and Marquis nameplates were moved to the mid-size Fox platform as restyled versions of the Granada and Cougar sedan and wagon to replace those slow selling models.
-To reverse the sales collapse of the Ford Thunderbird and Mercury Cougar (now solely a coupe), Ford redesigned the two coupes with radical new aerodynamic bodystyling.
+For 1983, Ford and Mercury saw extensive changes to their product ranges.
+In moving their full-size lines upmarket, the full-size sedans became offered only as the Ford LTD Crown Victoria and Mercury Grand Marquis.
+As part of a mid-cycle exterior update, the Granada and Cougar were renamed the Ford LTD and Mercury Marquis.
+To reverse the sales collapse of both model lines, the Ford Thunderbird and Mercury Cougar (now solely a coupe, replacing the previous XR7) underwent complete exterior redesigns, becoming the first Ford vehicles in North America to feature aerodynamically-enhanced body design.

-The revision effectively tripled the size of the Lincoln model range while eliminating the duplication of several Ford/Mercury vehicles (the Ford Fairmont/Granada and Mercury Zephyr/Cougar sedan and wagon); the mid-size Fairmont/Zephyr were replaced by the compact Ford Tempo/Mercury Topaz for 1984 and the Cougar reverted to its coupe-only bodystyle.
+By 1984, the revision effectively tripled the size of the Lincoln model range, along with eliminating the duplication of several Ford and Mercury vehicles (the Ford Fairmont/Granada and Mercury Zephyr/Cougar sedan and wagon).